m6tm/linked-pedia/project_prd.md

 - **Core Tenets:**
   _ **Technical Excellence:** Clean, well-tested, performant, and maintainable code.
   _ **Design Finesse:** Meticulous attention to detail, resulting in a polished and intuitive user experience.
-Adherence to the Link-Pedia Design System is paramount.
+Adherence to the Linked-Pedia Design System is paramount.
   _ **Collaboration:** Seamless integration between user requirements and AI execution, facilitated by this PRD and AI's clarification process.
   _ **Documentation:** AI-assisted generation of comprehensive documentation for code, design system components, and APIs.
-  * **Iteration:** AI facilitates rapid development cycles based on feedback and continuous improvement.
+  - **Iteration:** AI facilitates rapid development cycles based on feedback and continuous improvement.
-  *AI to ensure its processes align with these tenets\*
+    \*AI to ensure its processes align with these tenets\*

 ### 1.10.
 Default Technology Stack & AI Initiative in Tooling